wunderwuzzi23/blog/content/posts/2022/device-code-phishing.md

 ---

-As more organizations move to hardware tokens and password-less auth (e.g. Yubikeys, Windows Hello,...) attackers will look for other ways to to trick users to gain access to their data.
+As more organizations move to hardware tokens and password-less auth (e.g. Yubi-keys, Windows Hello for Business,...) attackers will look for other ways to to trick users to gain access to their data.

-One such technique is by using the [OAuth2 Device Authorization Grant](https://www.rfc-editor.org/rfc/rfc8628).
+One novel phishing technique is by using the [OAuth2 Device Authorization Grant](https://www.rfc-editor.org/rfc/rfc8628).

+This post describes how it works with Microsoft AAD as example.

 # Attacker initiates the phishing flow